ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reactui/index.md

 As before, you can provide components to customise the grid using React or Vanilla JavaScript.
 For example you can configure a Cell Renderer on a column using both `colDef.cellRenderer` for Vanilla JavaScript or `colDef.cellRendererFramework` for a React version.

 The difference is behind the scenes in AG Grid.
-Without React UI, the grid used to create a React Portal to include the React Cell Renderer.
-With React ui, the React Cell Renderer is referenced directly.
+Before React UI, the grid used to create a React Portal to include the React Cell Renderer.
+Now with React UI, the React Cell Renderer is inserted directly.

 The Vanilla JavaScript components are now the ones that are not native and need to be wrapped!
 However don't worry about that, that's all taken care of behind the scenes.

 It was important for AG Grid to keep backwards compatibility and still allow native JavaScript custom components as some users of AG Grid prefer providing reusable components in plain JavaScript.
-This commonly done by large organisation, e.g. banks, who have 100's of projects using AG Grid mixed with React, Angular and Vue, and want to provide common components that work regardless of the framework used.
+This is often done by large organisation, e.g. banks, who have 100's of projects using AG Grid mixed with React, Angular and Vue, and want to provide common components that work regardless of the framework used.

 ## Show Me An Example Using Cell Editors